What’s Cooking in Your Kitchen? Adoptive Families Share

 Good food has a way of bringing families together.
 Plus, you’re creating family history every day just by preparing food and eating it together.
 You’re creating a tradition that you’ll one share with the child you adopt.

-You might remember that a few weeks ago, we shared adoptive mom Amanda’s delicious recipe for Upside-Down Hot Fudge Sundae Pie.
+You might remember that a few weeks ago, we shared adoptive mom Amanda’s delicious recipe for Upside-Down Hot Fudge Sundae Pie (see below).
 In today’s installment of Lifetime’s blog series “What’s Cooking in Your Kitchen?”, we share Mary’s wildly popular recipe for Chocolate Chip Cookies.

 Lifetime adoptive couple Stephen and Mary are hoping to adopt a baby